Enmo7/Two_Servo_and_one_Joystic/README.md

 # Two_Servo_and_one_Joystic

-Controlling two motors with Arduino and JSTK
+Controlling two motors with Arduino uno and JSTK